raymcbride/neural-networks/README.md

 - The Javadoc
 - The data files Train500.xml, Test100.xml, Validate100.xml and Forecast5.xml
 - The project schema and XSL stylesheet
-- The ant build.xml used for compilation
+- An ant build.xml
+- A maven pom.xml